amyavi/vnc-girlskissing/README.md

 just add `-DBUILD_STATIC=1` to your cmake parameters

-note that you will have to go through the hell that is building `libvncserver` statically, if you're not too sure how to do that, look the dockerfile
+note that you will have to go through the hell that is building `libvncserver` statically, if you're not too sure how to do that, look at the dockerfile

 ## running (docker)
 1. put your image in `./image.png`